 -Stephen Pasquini PA-C

-Are you or someone you know a foreign trained doctor or medical provider looking to practice as a PA in the US?
-Here are some useful resources from the internets:
+Are you or someone you know a foreign trained doctor or a medical provider looking to practice as a PA in the US?
+Here are some useful resources:

 - Physician Assistant Forum - Foreign medical graduate